-In fact, a crawl space is a pretty easy thing to incorporate, you just have to excavate down into the earth under the house, and then make sure you’re propping the house up with strong and stable beams and structures!
+A crawl space is a pretty easy thing to incorporate, you just have to excavate down into the earth under the house, and then make sure you’re propping the house up with strong and stable beams and structures.

 A barndominium can have a perfectly normal crawl space, and all of the different types of the basement, as desired.